Flipper-XFW/Xtreme-Firmware/ReadMe.md

 [PVS-Studio](https://pvs-studio.com/en/pvs-studio/?utm_source=github&utm_medium=organic&utm_campaign=open_source) - static analyzer for C, C++, C#, and Java code.

 ----
 <p align="center"> "What we do for ourselves dies with us.
-What we do for others and the world remains and is immortal.” ― Albert Pike </p>
+What we do for others and the world remains and is immortal.” ― Albert Pine </p>